-Work with CPW to create habitat for Plains Topminnow at the Environmental Learning Center.
+Work with CPW to monitor and maintain habitat for Plains Topminnow at the Environmental Learning Center.

 Participate in cross-departmental planning efforts that support ecological functions, recreation, and community safety needs upstream of College Avenue bridge.

 Support implementation of a crossdepartment project upstream of College Avenue bridge.